Trees for Water, one of UBoC’s vetted projects in India, is currently seeing funding to support an extension of their scheme.

 This map from Carbon Brief shows where afforestation is taking place around the world.

 In July 2017 Safestyle UK kindly donated £1,000 via UBoC, towards the planting of 182 trees as part of the Trees For Cities ‘Trees for Bradford’ project in Low Moor, south Bradford – which was delivered in partnership with Bradford Environmental Action Trust (BEAT).

 Delta Energy & Environment is a research and consulting company that provides its clients with independent information, analysis, insight and advice into low carbon heat and distributed energy markets.
-This year they calculated that they had been responsible for 134 tonnes of unavoidable carbon carbon emissions, which UBoC were pleased to offset on their behalf using certificates for Plan Vivo’s Trees of Hope project in Malawi.

 “At Delta-ee we produce high quality, client orientated research and consultation on distributed heat and energy, which inevitably involves national and international travel.
 We always choose the greenest options, but our company still produces some CO2 emissions.
 So we offset by various means, and this year have again offset all emissions from flights and train journeys with UBoC”.

 (… the target for Terrific Tropical Trees, that is).

 With help from private donors, UBoC originally set out to fund 15,640 trees at this remarkable project in Madagascar, via our partners, the International Tree Foundation (ITF).